-Create an Xubuntu Live Bootable USB flash drive with Windows; In the following section, I will show you a simple method to put Xubuntu on USB Flash Drive using Windows and the YUMI Multiboot USB Boot creation software.
+Create an Xubuntu Live Bootable USB flash drive with Windows.
+In the following section, I will show you a simple method to put Xubuntu on USB flash thumb drive using Windows and YUMI Multiboot USB Boot creation software.
 This process does allow for running the Xubuntu Live USB with persistence.
 Simply choose a persistent file size to use for storing changes during step 4.

 Xubuntu Live Bootable USB